-The Teacher Education Program and the Secondary Education programs are interdisciplinary in nature and are applicable to all students desiring teacher certification.
-These programs are overseen by the Educator Preparation Provider (EPP) with a Professional Education Committee (PEC) and numerous sub committees.
+The Teacher Education Program and the Secondary Education programs are interdisciplinary in nature and applicable to all students pursuing teacher certification.
+These programs are overseen by the Educator Preparation Provider (EPP) with a Educator Preparation Provider Council (EPPC) and numerous subcommittees.
 All academic departments/schools with a teacher education program participate in these committees and administer their programs in accordance with approved policies and curriculum.
-The following offices assist the EPP, PEC, and the departments in administering the programs.
+The following offices assist the EPP, EPPC, and the departments in administering the programs.

 Teacher education program

-The professional education programs have received continuing accreditation by the Missouri Department of Elementary and Secondary Education for purposes of teacher preparation and certification.
+The professional education programs have received continuing accreditation by the Missouri Department of Elementary and Secondary Education for teacher preparation and certification.
 Admission to the University does not automatically qualify a student to participate in the professional component of the teacher education program.
-That participation is granted upon demonstration of a high level of academic and professional competence.
-Successful participation should result in the student’s achieving certification to teach in Missouri public schools.
+A high level of academic and professional competence is required for admission to and continuation in the teacher education program.
+Completion of the program is designed to lead to certification to teach in Missouri public schools.

-Students who have already obtained a bachelor's degree and are seeking Missouri state teacher certification should contact the Office of Teacher Certification, Hill Hall, room 200, (417) 836-8772.
-This office provides a program evaluation service for initial certificates ($50 fee required), advisement and assistance to gain certification and/or additional endorsements.
+Students who have already obtained a bachelor's degree and are seeking Missouri state teacher certification should contact the Teacher Certification Office, 417-836-8772.
+This office provides a program evaluation service for initial certificates ($25 fee required), advisement and assistance to gain certification and/or additional endorsements.

-Diversity coursework is required through General Education courses, professional and program specific courses, or elective courses.
-Please consult with your program or department of major for specific program requirements that may meet this diversity component.
+Diversity coursework is required through professional and program-specific courses.
+Students must consult with the program or department of major for specific program requirements that may meet this diversity component.

 All candidates for professional education programs at Missouri State University are required to have professional liability insurance coverage before being placed in the initial practicum, and/or subsequent clinical and field experiences.
 Professional liability insurance may be obtained at a minimal cost through a personal insurance carrier or through one of many available professional student organizations that provide insurance as part of their membership package.
 The proof of coverage must accompany all other required documentation prior to placement.
 No exceptions may be granted.

-All students desiring Missouri certification are required to meet a series of Transition Points that includes as one of the criteria submission of a professional portfolio.
-This portfolio will be assessed, evaluated, and monitored throughout the teacher education program with assistance and guidance from faculty.
-There are five distinct Transition Points that the student meets from entry to their education program to follow up post graduate training.
-Students meet three distinct portfolio checkpoints during the first three Transition Points: 1) culmination of the designated course: ELE 410, SEC 302, SPE 310, MUS 200, or KIN 200; 2) at the designated methods course(s) for each departmental major; and 3) at the culmination of supervised teaching.
+All students pursuing Missouri certification are required to meet a series of Transition Points that will be assessed, evaluated, and monitored throughout the teacher education program with assistance and guidance from faculty.
+There are five distinct Transition Points students meet from entry to their education program to follow up post graduate training.

-To apply transfer credit in educational methods courses on a Bachelor of Science in Education degree, a student enrolled at Missouri State should contact their academic advisor for assistance.
+To apply transfer credit in educational methods courses to the degrees of Bachelor of Science in Education, Bachelor of Music Education, or Bachelor of Science – Modern Language with an option in Teacher Certification, a student enrolled at Missouri State should contact their academic advisor for assistance.

 Certification eligibility requirements